xilwen/MusicPlayerQt/README.md

 # MusicPlayerQt
 A Music Player with limited support of LRC Lyrics.
-This is just a Qt practice only.
+This is just a Qt practice.

 ##Specs
-using Qt 5.7.0 with Qt Creator.
+using Qt 5.8 Beta with Qt Quick Control 2.0.

 ##Functions
 Play single MP3 file and load LRC lyrics.